-Other employees who completed 10 or more years of railroad service before 1975 but left the industry before 1974 are considered vested only if they had sufficient social security quarters of coverage to qualify for a social security
+Other employees who completed 10 or more years of railroad service before 1975 but left the in-

 Limitations on Vested Dual Benefits

 Vested dual benefit payments are funded by annual appropriations from general U.S. Treasury revenues.
 These appropriations account for less than one percent of total financing sources for the railroad retirement system.